-- 1. The applicant is a looked after child or previously looked after child2 - 2.
-The permanent home address of the applicant is within Priority Areas 1 and 2 of the designated area of the school at 31st August 2021 and they should still be living there at the time of admission to the school and the applicant is in receipt of Pupil Premium or Service Premium3.
+- 1. The applicant is a looked after child or previously looked after child - 2.
+The permanent home address of the applicant is within Priority Area 1 or 2 of the designated area of the school on 31st August 2023 and they should still be living there at the time of admission to the school and the applicant is in receipt of Pupil Premium or Service Premium.
 Documentary evidence, or confirmation from the applicant's current primary school that the child is in receipt of Pupil Premium or Service Premium will be required.